ccp257/AAE4011_GR/README.md

 - Width = 4.8% of image width
 - Height = 8.2% of image height

-From the sample labels we examined, most meteor bounding boxes are relatively small, usually only a small percentage of the full image dimensions, which is consistent with the nature of meteors as small and brief targets in the sky.
+From the sample labels we examined, most meteor bounding boxes are relatively small, usually only a small percentage of the full image dimensions, which is consistent with the nature of meteors as tiny and brief targets in the sky viewed from the earth.
 Some test images also contain empty label files, which means there are no meteors in those frames, and this is expected because meteor events are naturally sparse.

 ### Preprocessing

 According to the Roboflow README, the only preprocessing applied was Auto-orientation, which corrects image rotation based on EXIF metadata.
 Augmentation was not applied at export time, which means Roboflow didn't artificially expand the dataset with rotations, crops, or colour adjustments.
-Although our training script adds augmentation later, but we intentionally avoided rotation augmentation since meteors are directional tasks, and we would not want to create unrealistic training examples by rotating them.
+Although our training script adds augmentation later, yet we have intentionally avoided rotation augmentation since meteors are directional tasks, and we would not want to create unrealistic training examples by rotating them.

 ---